We have information you must know before you buy the DTS.

 The cabin has a spacious feel and good sightlines for driver visibility.
 Facing the driver is an attractive four-spoke wood-and-leather steering wheel with a finely etched wreath-and-crest center badge.
-The Luxury I and II packages include a heated steering wheel on a tilting column; Luxury III and Performance add a telescoping function.
+The 6-Passenger and 5-Passenger Luxury Collection version include a heated steering wheel on a tilting column; Premium Luxury and Performance add a telescoping function.

 The center stack design is attractive and the controls are easy to see and use.
 A Dark Argent finish surrounds the radio and HVAC control heads, which are set flush into the console for a well-integrated look.
-Nestled between air outlets, high up in the center stack, is an analog clock, in keeping with other high-end automobiles whose clocks measure time in the traditional way.
-It's a good way.
+Nestled between air outlets, high up in the center stack, is an analog clock, in keeping with other high-end automobiles whose clocks measure time in the traditional way, which we like.

 The rear seat is large enough for a couple of six-foot-plus males with a few extra pounds of girth; and fitting a smaller fifth passenger in between them is no problem.
 The seatbacks are nicely raked for long-range comfort.
 Seat heaters are available for the outboard positions.